AntaresRo/Cinema_Room_Manager/README.md

 # Cinema_Room_Manager
 A JetBrains Academy Project
-This project was meant to instruct on tha basics of arrays.
+This project was meant to instruct on the basics of arrays.